Cultural depictions of elephants: Popular culture

 "Seeing the Elephant" is a 19th-century Americanism denoting a world-weary experience; often used by soldiers, pioneers and adventurers to qualify new and exciting adventures such as the Civil War, the Oregon Trail and the California Gold Rush.
 A "white elephant" has become a term referring to an expensive burden, particularly when much has been invested with false expectations.
-The term 'white elephant sale' was sometimes used in Australia as a synonym for jumble sale.
+The term 'white elephant sale' is sometimes used in Australia and New Zealand as a synonym for jumble sale, or a stall of miscellaneous items for sale at a fete.
 In the U.S., a White elephant gift exchange is a popular winter holiday party activity.
 The idiom Elephant in the room tells of an obvious truth that no one wants to discuss, alluding to the animal's size compared to a small space.
 "Seeing pink elephants" refers to a drunken hallucination and is the basis for the Pink Elephants on Parade sequence in the 1941 Disney animated feature, Dumbo.
 "Jumbo" has entered the English language as a synonym for "large".
 Jumbo originally was the name of a huge elephant acquired by circus showman P. T. Barnum from the London Zoo in 1882.
 The name itself may have come from a West African native word for "elephant".